yashumayank/FastNeo/README.md

 julia pkginstall.jl
 ```

-Open the run scripts in an editor and update the 'install_path' variable.
+Open the run scripts in an editor and update the 'path1' variable install_path.
 You can add the scripts to your environment PATH variable for convenience.
 This can be done temporarily using:
 ```
 export PATH=`pwd`/target/release/:$PATH